fluent/fluent-operator/docs/plugins/fluentbit/output/stackdriver.md

 # Stackdriver

-Stackdriver is the Stackdriver output plugin, allows you to ingest your records into GCP Stackdriver.
+Stackdriver is the Stackdriver output plugin, allows you to ingest your records into GCP Stackdriver. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/stackdriver**

 | Field | Description | Scheme |